 Post-processing workflow models are regular Experience Manager workflow models.
 Create different models if you need different processing for different repository locations or asset types.

-Processing steps should be added based on needs.
-You can use any supported steps available, as well as any custom-implemented workflow steps.
+The processing steps are added as required.
+You can use both, the supported steps that are available, as well as any custom-implemented workflow steps.